DavEst91/IH-W3-Project---Data-analysis-pipeline/README.md

 ## Description:
-We have created a program that obstains todays prediction of meteorological data from AEMET and todays air quality data from Ayuntamiento de Madrid.Then we search in the database for the air quality data at the same day in the last ten years and offer todays prediction from AEMET, a summarize table for the air quality data and a graph for each measured magnitud.

-The results can be filtered from the measuring station we want data from and the year since we want data.
+We have created a program that obtains today's prediction of meteorological data from AEMET and todays air quality data from Ayuntamiento de Madrid.
+Then we search in the database for the air quality data on the same day in the last ten years and offer today's prediction from AEMET, a summarize table for the air quality data and a graph for each measured magnitudes.The results can be filtered from the measuring station we want data from and the year since we want data.

 Outputs can be only shown in screen or stored as files.